n0tnull/Adebar-wiki/Configuration.md

 * `CACHEDIR`: In the cache directory, Adebar stores data between runs – so it does not have to re-evaluate them.
 This includes e.g. names of apps in the `appnames` sub-directory.
 Leave it empty (default) to disable caching.
+* `TRANSFER_DIR`: base dir for transfers (install, push files, etc.).
+Completely ignored if not set in your config (default), if the directory pointed to does not exist, and skipped for the subdirs not existing as well. *Adebar* checks for the following directories below this:
+    * `install`: first-time install of apps.
+Simply drop your `.apk` files here.
+      `.apk` files are kept if installation failed, but are deleted after a successful install.
+    * `reinstall`: same, for updates to apps already installed.
+If you get the error `INSTALL_FAILED_ALREADY_EXISTS` with the `install` dir, move that `.apk` here.

 ### Device specifics
 * `DEVICE_NAME`: A name you can recognize your device by.
 This is used